Should I Become an Auto Body Estimator?

 Licensing requirements for auto body estimators vary by state.
 Some states require pre-licensing experience or education, while other states require the individual to pass a licensing exam.
 A fee is often required when the license is first issued, as well as upon renewal.
 States requiring a license to work as an auto body estimator may also require yearly educational credits towards license renewal.

-- Maintain familiarity with changing laws and policies.
+It's important to maintain familiarity with changing laws and policies.
 After acquiring a license, if one is required, auto body estimators must remain up-to-date on new and changing state and federal laws and how courts handle insurance claims.
 Many companies hold seminars ensuring their employees' familiarity with new policies and laws.
-Estimators may also obtain continuing education through the National Automotive Technicians Education Foundation's Continuing Automotive Service Education (CASE) program.
+Estimators may also obtain continuing education through the National Automotive Technicians Education Foundation's Continuing Automotive Service Education program.